great-expectations/great_expectations/docs/guides/connecting_to_your_data/filesystem/pandas.md

 import WhereToRunCode from '../components/where_to_run_code.md' import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
+import TechnicalTag from '@site/docs/term_tags/_tag.mdx';

 This guide will help you connect to your data stored on a filesystem using pandas.
-This will allow you to validate and explore your data.
+This will allow you to <TechnicalTag tag="validation" text="Validate" /> and explore your data.

 <Prerequisites>